mc-ed/Search-Banner/DevJournal.md

     })
 ```

+3. Implemented Artillery.io for testing.

 ### Results/Takeaways:

 1. PSQL seed, update, and index is very rapid like ~10-12 minutes locally.
 Mongo import looks like it'll take ~3 hours.
 Will make indexes in the background after upload in deployment.
+2. Sometimes destructuring is actually less explicit
+3. It'd be nice to do a side-by-side test just within the server but a backend test is more practical and more realistic about what matters given the task and time constraint.